 The Air Force offers three- and four-year scholarships to high school seniors and one-, two-, and three-year scholarships to college students.
 Four-year scholarships are offered on a competitive basis to high school seniors.
 Scholarship information can be obtained from a high school guidance counselor, from Air Force ROTC officers at Cornell (AFROTC phone number is (607) 255-4004), from a local Air Force recruiter, via the web at www.afrotc.com, or from the Air Force ROTC scholarship section, Maxwell AFB, AL 36112-6106, (334) 953-2869.
 The deadline for submitting a four-year scholarship application is December 1 of the year preceding the academic year in which a student wants to enter the program.
 Students should apply early.

 Scholarships for two and three years.
-All selections are based on the student’s major, physical fitness, qualifying physical, the student’s overall grade point average, ACT/SAT scores and the recommendation of the Professor of Aerospace Studies.
+All selections are based on the student’s major, physical fitness, qualifying physical, the student’s overall grade point average, and the recommendation of the Professor of Aerospace Studies.
 Scholarships include amounts ranging from $3,000 per academic year to full tuition and fees.
 There is a monthly $300–$500 nontaxable allowance during the school year.
-A $600 per year textbook allowance is included in every scholarship.
+A $900 per year textbook allowance is included in every scholarship.
 Scholarships do not include the cost of room and board.
 All AFROTC scholarships are merit-based, not need-based.

 Field training is designed to stimulate the development of military leadership skills through meaningful experiences.
 The curriculum consists of aircraft, aircrew, and survival orientation; junior officer training; physical training; small arms training; team building and leadership training.
 Cadets are evaluated for their officer potential at field training.
-Field training is approximately two weeks in the summer between sophomore and junior year.

 All students who successfully complete the AFROTC advanced program must be awarded a baccalaureate degree before receiving their commission.
 They then enter the Air Force as second lieutenants.